synthiaj/Coffee/README.md

 # Coffee
-A simple resentation page which provides a brief description of 12 types of coffee and other relevant details (such as calories and coffeinne).
+A simple presentation page which provides a brief description of 12 types of coffee and other relevant details (such as calories and coffeinne).